 - Who would you recommend I talk with to further my knowledge?

-- Can I tell him/her that you referred me?
+- Can I tell them that you referred me?

-- What places would you recommend I observe, volunteer or intern?
-Why?
+- What places would you recommend I observe, volunteer, or intern?

 - What organizations would you recommend joining?